 Water dominates the dale, and after heavy rain, it often floods – which provides even more opportunities for photographing reflections in the still water.
 Later on in the afternoon, mist may form over the water as well, creating an eerie atmosphere which lends itself particularly well to black and white images.
 Here are a series of images taken by a client on one of our previous winter courses in the dale.

-After lunch (not included in the course price) at the Lathkil Hotel in the nearby village of Over Haddon, we will go to a different part of the dale – to be decided according to peoples’ preferences and the weather on the day.
+Further up the dale, there are also fine views to be had when the impressive limestone cliffs catch the late afternoon sunlight.
+The course will run until 5.00pm, which will also allow us to photograph the sunset if conditions permit.
 Because the valley is long and narrow with few access points, there will be a bit more walking involved than usual on our courses, but it will still not be much more than a mile or two, and it is mostly easy walking on good tracks or footpaths.

 As this is an intermediate – rather than beginners’ level – course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ level digital photography courses first, where we teach those skills.

 The course is suitable for any type of digital stills camera that allows you to control the settings – particularly shutter speeds and apertures.
 The most suitable are digital slr or mirrorless cameras that have interchangeable lenses, but compact and bridge cameras may also be suitable (though some have certain limitations due to their small sensor sizes, and whether or not filters can be attached to them).
 Please contact us for advice if you are unsure whether your camera is suitable.

 - composition for picture impact